Articles

 Pricing

 Seismic Learning uses a quote-based, annual contract pricing model.
-Pricing is not publicly listed and is typically tied to the full Seismic platform.
+Pricing is not publicly listed and is typically bundled with the broader Seismic platform.

 • Entry Price: Annual costs are usually in the tens of thousands, with no free tier or entry-level plan

-• No free trial or self-serve option is available; all pricing requires direct contact with the sales team
+• No free trial or self-serve option; all pricing is custom and requires contacting sales

 • Provides AI-powered coaching and role-play simulations for sales and service teams

-• Offers robust content creation tools and structured learning paths
+• Offers robust content creation tools and certification tracking

-• Includes detailed analytics and certification tracking for performance measurement
+• Includes detailed analytics and Seismic platform integration for performance measurement

-• High, enterprise-grade cost with no transparent pricing or free tier
+• High, enterprise-level cost with no transparent pricing or free tier

-• Complexity and specialization may be unnecessary for general business training or SMBs
+• Complexity and specialization may be unnecessary for general business training or small teams

 Pricing

-• Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms.
-Limited to 5,000 Data Set records.
+• Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.
 Starts at 5 users.
-Pricing is not disclosed.

 Pros of Process Street: